embulk/embulk/docs/eeps/draft-embulk-system-properties-and-embulk-home.md

 ### Logging

 Logging-related configurations are a typical use-case of system-wide configurations.
-Embulk had configurations for the log level and the log file path in System Config.
+In System Config, Embulk had configurations for the log level and the log file path.

 It, however, restricted logging in Embulk.
-System Config was available only after some initialization, then, logging was avaiable only after the initialization.
+System Config was available only after some initialization, then logging was available only after the initialization.
 Messages before the initialization had to be printed by `System.out` or `System.err` out of the control of the SLF4J logging framework.

 ### Plugin installation directories

-The directories to load plugins have to be specified before loading plugins, obviously.
-They were configured by environment variables `GEM_HOME` and `GEM_PATH`, which are the same with Ruby's standard gem loading.
+Obviously, the directories to load plugins must be specified before loading plugins.
+They were configured by environment variables `GEM_HOME` and `GEM_PATH`, the same as Ruby's standard gem loading.
 They could be overridden by System Configs `gem_home` and `gem_path`.

-These environment variables sometimes confused users because some users have their own `GEM_HOME` and `GEM_PATH` for their Ruby environments, not for Embulk.
+These environment variables sometimes confused users because some users had their own `GEM_HOME` and `GEM_PATH` for their Ruby environments, not for Embulk.
 They could be mixed up easily.

 Embulk had some workarounds to mitigate the confusion, including the override by System Config, but the workarounds caused another confusion.
 Command-line options were required to override them.
-The plugin installation directories should have been configured by Embulk's own system-wide configurations, not by configurations that conflict with common existing conventions.
+The plugin installation directories should have been configured by Embulk's own system-wide configurations, not by configurations that conflict with existing common conventions.
 It is the same for the new Maven-formed plugins.

 ### JRuby